quantum + ibi

 Quantum Communication

-Quantum communications rely on precise optical packaging and photonic integration of lasers, single-photon sources and detectors using a variety of micro-assembly techniques such as adhesive bonding, ultraviolette snap curing, ultrasonic die attach and eutactic bonding, where alignment and loss reduction are critical for high speed, secure information transfer and quantum key distribution.
+Quantum communications rely on precise optical packaging and photonic integration of lasers, single-photon sources and detectors using a variety of micro-assembly techniques such as adhesive bonding, ultraviolet snap curing, ultrasonic die attach and eutectic bonding, where alignment and loss reduction are critical for high speed, secure information transfer and quantum key distribution (QKD).

 Quantum Sensing